-No person shall remove, fill, dredge, build upon, degrade, or otherwise alter resource areas protected by this bylaw, or cause, suffer, or allow such activity, or leave in place unauthorized fill, or otherwise fail to restore illegally altered land to its original condition, or fail to comply with a permit or an enforcement order issued pursuant to this bylaw.
+No person shall remove, fill, dredge, build upon, degrade, or otherwise alter resource areas protected by this bylaw without the required authorization of the Commission, or cause, suffer, or allow such activity, or leave in place unauthorized fill, or otherwise fail to restore illegally altered land to its original condition, or fail to comply with a permit or an enforcement order issued pursuant to this bylaw.
+Any person who violates any provision of this section may be ordered to restore the property to its original condition and take other action deemed necessary to remedy such violations, or may be fined, or both.